KaiqueS/KaiqueS.github.io/index.md

 Kaíque P. S., self-proclaimed Computational Social Scientist.
 Well, actually, I am a Politologist.
 Ain't that bad, is it?

-Casual and academic posts about Politics, Computer Science, and Mathematics.
+Casual and academic posts about Political Science, Computer Science, and Mathematics.
 Some posts about softwares that may be being developed.
 Discussions allowed!

 Hope you all enjoy!